EclipseFdn/solstice-assets/README.md

 Assets for the Eclipse Foundation look and feel called Solstice.

+---
+**NOTE**

+This project was migrated to [Eclipse Gitlab](https://gitlab.eclipse.org/eclipsefdn/it/webdev/solstice-assets) on October 12, 2021.

 ## Getting started

 Install dependencies, build assets and watch for changes: